A13 road (England): Ripple Road and the Thames Gateway

 East of the Lodge Avenue junction near Barking, the route then takes over the much older Ripple Road, with its last at-grade junction at Renwick Road, while the all-new grade-separated section east of the Goresbrook Interchange at Dagenham is termed the Thames Gateway, completed in 1999.
 This is notable for the award-winning viaduct over Fords works, opening in late 1999, and the causeway over Rainham and Wennington Marshes, the latter structure causing some delay to the project due to necessary studies on its environmental impact, although this section opened first, in mid-1997.
 The contract also included the Wennington to M25 motorway section (see below).
 It has National Speed Limit from just east of Goresbrook Interchange.
 London Bus routes 173 and 287 are the only routes to use the A13 here, between Ripple Road and Goresbrook.

-In 2005, Havering Council commissioned the Litmus Towers sculptures on the A13 junctions near Rainham which display local environmental data using large LED arrays.
+There are some public artworks along this section.
+Between 1997 and 2004 Barking and Dagenham Council commissioned the A13 Artscape project including lighting at the Charlton Crescent subway and cone sculptures at the Goresbrook Interchange.
+Also in 2005, Havering Council commissioned the Litmus Towers sculptures on the A13 junctions near Rainham which display local environmental data using large LED arrays.

 Essex

 Wennington to Sadlers Hall Farm

 The Thames Gateway section of the A13 leaves London at Wennington on the border with Thurrock, still dual three lanes, intersecting with the M25 motorway at Junction 30, close to the Dartford Crossing and Lakeside Shopping Centre.
 The A13 here is a much older dual carriageway, dating mostly to the 1980s, including the four-lane flyover above the M25, left incomplete for over 15 years.
 The Wennington to M25 section opened in late 1998.
-The next junction, the turn-off for Lakeside (A126), has only west-facing slips, so there is no exit westbound.
+The next junction, the turn-off for Lakeside (A126), has only west-facing slips, so there is no exit eastbound.
 It is then dual three lanes past the junction with the A1089, the road into Tilbury, and loses its Trunk Road status to the latter.
 The A13 finally drops down to two lanes each way at the nearby A128 junction.
 It is dual for another 9 mi, bypassing Stanford-le-Hope and Basildon before it reaches the Sadlers Hall Farm (or Sadlers Farm) roundabout.
 Here the road meets the A130 and loses its dual and Primary Route status.
 The main route into Southend is now the A127 Southend Arterial Road, accessible via the A130.